 The society archive contains photographs of the majority of the gravestones which were laid horizontal and have now been uncovered.

 Transcription of Parish Registers

 The Lighthorne parish registers start from 1538 and are written in secretary script, partly in Latin and partly in English.
-They are stored at the Warwickshire County Record Office, as DR18/1 – DR18/6.
 The currently available transcriptions of these records vary in their accuracy and there is an ongoing project to transcribe these records and make them available via this website.
-Colin Such has completed transcribing and indexing the entries from 1597 to 1678.
-We are grateful to the Record Office for giving us permission to publish this work.
-Please click here for the 1597 – 1678 transcription and index.
-Work is now in progress on the register commencing 1538.
-Colin would welcome assistance.
-Previous experience, although useful, is not essential.
-Please contact Colin on 01926 962327 or via the Contacts page if you relish a challenge!
+Colin Such has completed transcribing and indexing the entries from 1538 to 1678.
+The registers are stored at the Warwickshire County Record Office under reference DR18/1 – DR18/6.
+We are grateful to the Record Office for permission to publish this work.
+To view the 1538-1602 transcription and index please click on this link LH170.1(E).
+To view the 1600-1678 transcription and index please click on this link LH171.1(E).
+Work is now underway on the remaining registers.